CuteNikki/discord-bot/README.md

 <h3>Show your support</h3>

-Please ⭐️ this project if this project helped you!
+Please ⭐️ this repository if this project helped you!

 <hr>